StefanTodoran/crates-craters/README.md

 </h2>

 * Improve VirtualizedList performance especially as content length increases
+* Do benchmarking to determine if the use of useCallback in App.tsx is worthwhile
 * Use cloud service to allow storage and sharing of user-created levels
   * Allow account creation
   * Require a user solves their level to upload it